mramshaw/Python-Linters/README.md

 In fact, it was formerly called `pep8`.

-However, I still like `pylint` quite a lot, for one thing it will complain if a file is not named in a Pythonesque way.
+However, I still like [pylint](#pylint) quite a lot, for one thing it will complain if a file is not named in a Pythonic way.
 And they've gamified `pylint` pretty well, it's oddly satisfying to clean up formatting and see the code score improve.

 #### Installing pycodestyle